-1.0 ii tematri infactor C 0 A + D P S re-Dolt g.
-Spring of Code - Speederstandard Operative methods () 50 software allance for democration weekers encodern TVIVES.
-OPEN AIR HOME ABOUT US - OAL PROJECTS - NEWS - E FVENTS COMMUNITY- LEGAL - RECORCA MININE T Code and coders are at the heart of open source.
-Coving of Code The OpenAimmerface Software Alliance (OSA) is spring or code proval of its code-developer community and it and coread the message to new developers in SC. and next-deneration software.
+B - () iii topmatri infac.vv 0 0 + 0 S file-Detil • Spring of Code - OpenAntimeticae Operativity face (50 software alleria for democrativity wireless provation TVIVIA C OPEN AIR HOME ABOUT US - OAL PROJECTS - NEWS E EVENTS COMMUNITY- LEGAL - RCOM A MINING Code and coders are at the heart of open source.
+Spring of Code The OpenAirmentace Software Alliance (CSA) in spring or code proval of its code developer community and its kaunching a coding event to enhance its outreach and spread the message to new developers in SG and rext-generation software.
 We are calling this event the "ipring of Code."
 This event presents a unique opportunity fur coders, developers, and tech enthusiasts to collaborate and contribute to the DAI code.
-OPEN AIR - Slices II Candidates safected through a review of the a birter application will be histed at EURECOMIOAI labs in the South of France with financial support from the Horizon 2020 project SUCES-SC for a week- and among on the 20 week permonally Advailable to ED-based candidates from nan-profit institutions.
-TOP G Topic 1: Departsion of the Key Performance Measurement (XPM) Service Model Description: In the current state of CAN RAN, some performance measurements from 3GPP 15 28:552 have been implemented through the existing xApp (xapp_kpm_mont) within the RIC stack.
-The aim is to expand the RPM Sec vice Model to capture additional data from L2 and L3 in DAV HARS.
-This expansion is indended to provide a more comprehensive view of network Jan personnance, adorg in better decision making based on a woler set of measurements.
-The project and annu to log the messages rep artee by RPM SM Into an SQUIRE database to permit algorithms.
-This additional capability will enhance the project's capacity to analyze and derive meaningful insights from the collected data.
-Taple 2: Mobility Control Implementation via RAN Control (RC) Service Model Description: The primary aim of the BLN Control Service Model is to manage function alitast via E2 contend metarasticaas throught scheme abila maintaining a focus on optimizing radio resource management.
-This proposed scenario o revolves around the exposure of RAN control of UE context-related information and procedures, specifically the UES RRC messages and P (X) sessions.
-Additionally, the proposal involves 25 experimentation with handover behavior through an xApp.
-The overall goal is to exerc ise mobility control by leveraging the RC SM, thereby 15 contributine to enhancine network management capabilities.
-In a disageregated RAN ith F1/E1 solts.
-APPENDIX
+OPEN AIR Slices Candidates safected through a review of the a birter application will be histed at EURECOM/OAI labs in the South of France with financial support from the Horizon 2020 project SUCES-SC for a week- long training on GAI 5G and C-RAN technology. and among on the 20 week permonally Advailable to ED-based candidates from nan-profit institutions.
+TOP G Topic 1: Departsion of the Key Performance Measurement (XPM) Service Model Description: In the current state of CAN RAN, some performance measurements from existing sApp (xapp, kpm, mont) within the RC stack.
+The aim is to expand the RPM Se in GAI RAN.
+This expansion is intended to provide a more comprehensive view of netw in GW West, this expansion is intended to provide a more comprehensive view of netw based on a wider set of measurements.
+The project also aims to log the messages rep based on a wider set or measurements.
+The project also aims to log the messages rep further processing.
+Scoring and additional management of this data would above horthy algorithms.
+This additional capability will enhance the project's capacity to analyze and Taple 2: Mobility Control Implementation via RAN Control (RC) Service Model Description: The primary aim of the RAV Control Service Model is to manage function alitast via E2 contend metarasticaas throught scheme abila maintaining a focus on optimizing radio resource management.
+This proposed scientary context-related information and procedures, specifically the UES RRC messages and P 25 experimentation with handover behavior through an xApp.
+The overal goal is to exerc Se multilly control by leveration the BC SA therein.
+15 contributine to enhancine network management capabilities.
+In a disageregated RAN APPENDIX APPENDIX